David Gough: Playing career

 Gough has played football in his county since the age of seven.
 He has a Hogan Cup medal with St Pat's of Navan, from 2001.
 He also has a county under-21 C title with his club, a Trench Cup medal and a Division 2 League title with St Patrick's College in Drumcondra.

 Refereeing career

 Gough was introduced to refereeing by Tom Fitzpatrick, the games promotion officer at Drumcondra.
 After leaving college Gough began a refereeing course in Meath.
 He began refereeing in late 2007.

 Gough and Fitzpatrick volunteer with outdoor advertising company CBS, who project images onto the big screens at Croke Park, tasked with preventing any contentious incidents being shown at the stadium.
 He was on hand at the 2010 Leinster Senior Football Championship Final to block RTÉ showing the scenes from that match's notorious ending.

 Gough's first competitive inter-county fixture was a 2011 O'Byrne Cup match between Offaly and UCD on a wet Wednesday night in Rhode.
-He received a high 95 per cent from referee assessor, Joe Moynagh in Louth.
+He received a high 95 per cent from referee assessor, Joe Moynagh from Louth.

+He refereed his first championship game in 2013.